 Nothing is more luxurious than clothing made of silk fabric.
 For any garment sewer, it is the ultimate fabric to work with and almost guarantees compliments.
 But, sewing with silk often comes with its fair share of challenges.
 Knowing what they are up front and learning how to deal with them will help make sure the end result is worth both the investment and effort.
+Keep reading for 10 tips to help sewing with silk.

 For the most part, sewing with silk is not any different than sewing with any other woven fabric.
 The luxurious nature of the fabric itself is what makes working with silk a bit more of a struggle.
 Issues typically involve the fabric care, pressing, sewing seams, finishing and using the correct tools to prevent damage to the fabric.